-15 AAPI-Owned Skincare and Makeup Brands That Should Be in Your Beauty Bag - E!
+We're Obsessed With These 23 AAPI-Owned Makeup & Skincare Brands Making Waves In The Beauty Industry - E!
 Online

-In case you didn't already know, May is AAPI Heritage Month.
-There are so many different ways to honor the month like donating to non-profit organizations that support the AAPI community or shopping Asian-owned brands.
-If you're like us and love discovering new beauty and skincare products, it's the perfect time to try AAPI-owned beauty brands to find some of your new go-to products.
+In case you didn't know, May is AAPI Heritage Month.
+There are so many different ways to honor the month, whether you choose to donate to nonprofit organizations that support the AAPI community or shop Asian-owned brands.

-If you don't know where to start, you're in luck!
-This year, AAPI-owned beauty and skincare brands got together and collaborated on a huge AAPI Bestseller Beauty Collection.
-The collection box features eight products from Cocokind, Fable & Mane, Glow Recipe, JINsoon, Hero Cosmetics, Live Tinted, Mount Lai and Tower 28 Beauty.
-Every single product is full sized, which is amazing.
-Plus, $10 from each box purchased will be donated to AAPI non-profit organizations.

-In addition to the beauty collection box, we've rounded up 15 AAPI-owned beauty brands and the products you'll want to add to your routine ASAP.
-Check those out below.
+If you're like us and love discovering new makeup and skincare products, it's the perfect time to try AAPI-owned beauty brands to find some of your new go-to products.
+And, if you don't know where to start your search, you're in luck!
+We've rounded up 23 AAPI-owned beauty brands and the products you'll want to add to cart ASAP.

+From Youthforia's "first of its kind" color-changing blush to Shayde Beauty's transformative skincare products for melanin-rich skin, there are some amazing AAPI-owned brands that deserve a front-row spot in your beauty routine.
+Check them all out below.

 Tatcha

 Tatcha is a luxury skincare brand whose products are tooted in Japanese rituals.
 If you're new to the brand, any of their award-winning moisturizers are worth a try.
-But since many of us spending more time outside, we recommend keeping an eye out for their hydrating Silk Sunscreen Mineral Broad Spectrum SPF 50 PA++++.
+But since many of us spending more time outside, we recommend keeping an eye out for their pore-perfecting Silken Sunscreen SPF 35.

 Glow Recipe

-You may recognize Glow Recipe for their colorful serums and fruit scented skincare products.
+You may recognize Glow Recipe for their colorful serums and fruity skincare products.
 If you're looking for something new to try, the deliciously scented Strawberry Smooth BHA + AHA Salicylic Acid Serum will help to smooth texture, clear breakouts, and refine pores, while calming the skin.

-Tower 28 is a clean beauty brand made for sensitive skin.
-Their best-selling ShineOn Jelly Lip Gloss is a Sephora shopper fave with over 158.4K "loves."
+Tower 28 Beauty is a clean beauty brand made for sensitive skin.
+Their best-selling ShineOn Jelly Lip Gloss is a Sephora shopper fave with over 976.2K "loves."
 It was made to give you the shine of a lip gloss while being non-sticky and moisturizing.

+It's also worth noting that their SOS Daily Rescue Facial Spray is making insane waves in the BeautyTok community for how effective it is in protecting your skin against breakouts and irritation (for all my sensitive skin, fitness & travel girlies).

 JINsoon

 JINsoon is a female-owned, cruelty-free nail brand created by top runway artist and nail spa founder, Jin Soon Choi.
 If you want to try some of their polishes, get your hands on the Encore Collection.
-It features three of their cult-fave shades: Ardor (an Old Hollywood glam pink-red), Prim (a soft beige), and Gala (a pretty rose gold glitter).
+It features three of their cult-fave shades: Ardor (an Old Hollywood glam pink-red), Prim (a soft beige) and Gala (a pretty rose gold glitter).

 Patrick Ta

 Celebrity makeup artist Patrick Ta wanted to create makeup that that made women feel confident and beautiful in their own skin.
-There are so many great makeup products to try like the award-winning Major Sculpt Creme Contour & Powder Bronzer Duo.
+His eponymous brand features many great makeup products to try like the award-winning Major Sculpt Creme Contour & Powder Bronzer Duo.
 This cream and powder contour and bronzer duo offers buildable coverage and will give you a lovely luminous glow.

 Hero Cosmetics

-Hero started in 2017 when co-founder and CEO Ju Rhyu had a pimple emergency.
+Hero Cosmetics started in 2017 when co-founder and CEO Ju Rhyu had a pimple emergency.
 Chances are, you've seen their Mighty Patch Original pimple patches all over social media.
-They're super affordable, have over 66,900 five-star reviews on Amazon, and reviewers say they work so well they're practically "witchcraft."
+They're super affordable, have over 122,000 five-star reviews on Amazon, and reviewers say they work so well they're practically "witchcraft."

 Live Tinted

-Live Tinted first began when founder Deepica Mutyala went viral for her YouTube video on a red lipstick hack that can cover dark eye circles.
+Live Tinted began when founder Deepica Mutyala went viral for her YouTube video on a red lipstick hack that can cover dark eye circles.
 Fast forward to today, Live Tinted is a beauty brand focused on inclusive, diverse beauty.
 If you want to try out the brand, check out their award-winning Huestick Multistick, which can be used to add some color to eyes, lips and cheeks.

 Then I Met You